 - the legal or business name of the organization

-Note 2: Seal of a sticker type may be any colour.
+Note 2: Seals of a sticker type may be any colour.

 Sample of seal of a sticker type that may be used by authorized service providers: